-The academic portion of the Elementary I course takes 344 contact hours of instruction.
-This does not include the Child Development or Early Childhood Overview prerequisites.
-Much of the course is delivered during a five week summer intensive term during the first summer, followed by a four week term the second summer.
-There is a two day midwinter seminar scheduled in January.
-Course participants at the Elementary level are also expected to participate in online course work.
+The academic portion of the Elementary I course comprises 344 contact hours of instruction.
+This does not include the Child Development requirement, or Early Childhood Overview prerequisite (see below).
+Most of the course is delivered during a five week summer intensive term during the first summer, and a four week term the second summer.
+Elementary I Course students also participate in online course work during the school year.
+There is a two day midwinter seminar in January.

-There are three ways to meet the requirement:
+There are two ways to meet this requirement:

-- If the student completed the course within the last five years and passed with a grade of B or higher, the requirement is met.
-Send official transcript to MEIPN.
+- If you completed the course and passed with a grade of B or higher, you have met the requirement.
+Send an official course description and official transcript to MEIPN.

-- If the student has never taken this course it can be taken at Washington State community colleges under the course number EDUC115&.
-It can also be taken online through Seton Montessori Institute (www.setonmontessori.org).
-Enter “professional development” in the search field.
+- If you have never taken this course, you can take it at Washington State community colleges under the course number EDUC115&.
 Before committing to other options for completing this requirement, please send the specifics of the proposed course to MEIPN’s Training and Practicum Director for approval.
-Transcript must be provided upon completion.
+Send an official transcript upon completion